 Our award-winning World Premiere of Lights Out featured Dulé Hill and Daniel J. Watts as Cole and Sammy Davis Jr..
 Both performers reprised their roles in a subsequent sold out production at the Geffen Playhouse in Los Angeles.

 Lights Out at People's Light: Dulé Hill in Nat 'King' Cole's agony and ecstasy

-In addition to Lights Out, People’s Light currently supports the development of ten new music driven theatre projects as part of our Harmony Lab program.
+In addition to Lights Out, People’s Light continues to support numerous music driven theatre projects, many of which emerged from our Harmony Lab program.
 This program provides new teams of theatremakers, singer/songwriters, and music experts the space and resources to conceive of a new project together, start its development, and connect with others in the field.

 Our first world premiere to come out of the Harmony Lab program was Such Things As Vampires by Zak Berkman, Stuart Carden, Jessie Fisher, and Mary Tuomanen.
 Inspired by the story of Dracula, this feminist exploration of love, fear, and the supernatural included 10 original folk, punk, and art-rock influenced songs that were awarded the 2019 Barrymore for Outstanding Original Music.

 Currently in development is David and Sherry Lutken’s The Blue Ridge Nightingale, a sweeping story about an isolated Appalachian community forever changed by the arrival of a Song Collector who wants to share their music with all of America.